Understanding VPATS and ACRs

 Why are there different editions of the VPAT?

-There are four different editions of the VPAT.
-This allows for ICT manufacturers and vendors to create an ACR that is relevant to their target markets and contract requirements.
-When questioned about VPAT certification, you may be asked about one of the below VPAT editions:
+The four different editions of the VPAT allow for ICT manufacturers and vendors to create an ACR that is relevant to their target markets and contract requirements.
+When questioned about VPAT certification, you may be asked about one of these VPAT editions:

-- VPAT 2.4 INT: Incorporates all three of the above standards
+- VPAT 2.4 Rev INT: Incorporates all three of the above standards (also known as the international edition)

 How do I complete a VPAT document?

-VPATs are technically complex documents that are best completed by independent entities with digital accessibility experience and expertise.
-A third-party not only has the requisite knowledge needed for assessing and reporting on accessibility, but lends vital credibility to the document.
-This way, you can ensure that your requested “VPAT certification” is valid.
+VPATs need to be completed based on an audit of the product or service.
+The template references technical standards that require specific knowledge to answer accurately and are best completed by independent entities with digital accessibility experience and expertise.
+A third-party not only has the requisite knowledge needed for assessing and reporting on accessibility but lends vital credibility to the document.
+This way, you can ensure that your requested ACR is valid.

 - Report Title: “[Company Name] Accessibility Conformance Report”